 Standard deviation (and its square, variance) are extremely common measurements used to understand how much variation of “spread” an observed variable has.

-In short, a low standard deviation means that observations cluster around a dataset’s mean, and a high standard deviation mans that observations are spread out in a wide around around a dataset’s mean.
+In short, a low standard deviation means that observations cluster around a dataset’s mean, and a high standard deviation means that observations are spread out in a wide range around a dataset’s mean.

-The reason this is such a common and powerful measurement is that, in conjunction with the central limit theorem and a few assumptions, we can use standard deviation as a way to—at a high level—quantify the probability of a given observation set happening.
+The reason this is such a common and powerful measurement is that, in conjunction with the central limit theorem and a few assumptions, we can use standard deviation as a way to—at a high level—quantify the probability of a given set of observations happening.

 This lets us establish confidence intervals in polling and quality measurements, run A/B tests for hypothesis testing with quantifiable probabilities, assess risk in outcomes and markets, and better understand the world around us.